swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Actor isolation checking

 Any given declaration in a program is either actor-isolated or is non-isolated.
-A function (including accessors) is actor-isolated if it contains an `isolated` parameter, in which case it is said to be isolated to the actor described by that parameter.
-A mutable instance property or instance subscript is actor-isolated if it is defined on an actor type and is not explicitly non-isolated.
+A function (including accessors) is actor-isolated if it is defined on an actor type (including protocols where `Self` conforms to `Actor`, and extensions thereof).
+A mutable instance property or instance subscript is actor-isolated if it is defined on an actor type.
 Declarations that are not actor-isolated are called non-isolated.

 The actor isolation rules are checked in a number of places, where two different declarations need to be compared to determine if their usage together maintains actor isolation.
 There are several such places:
 * When the definition of one declaration (e.g., the body of a function) references another declaration, e.g., calling a function, accessing a property, or evaluating a subscript.